Part Four

 Erëmirë Krasniqi: We will look at them after the interview, it’s something we can see…

-Hysni Krasniqi: Look, to tell you the truth I could have created a lot, but I was part of a society that didn’t understand me.
-I had so much energy and I had positive energy, not negative, but people didn’t.
+Hysni Krasniqi: Look, to tell you the truth I could have worked much more, but I was part of a society that didn’t understand me.
+I had so much energy and I had positive energy, not negative, but people created obstacles.
 Back then, the number-one athletes were never allowed to progress, they stopped them.
-First of all, they gave my student an atelier, but they didn’t give me an atelier.
-Why didn’t they give me the atelier?
+First of all, they gave my student a studio, but they didn’t give me a studio.
+Why didn’t they give me the studio?
 Because I wasn’t in their hands.
-I’m not in anyone’s hand, I’m the hand of myself and my people, not the hand of any bad dogma that works against society, against the people.
-I’m never in the dogma of anyone seeking anything, because I saw that this is not okay, this is not okay.
+I’m not in anyone’s hands, I’m in the hand of myself and my people, not in the hands of any bad dogma that works against society, against the people.
+I never got into the dogma of anyone seeking anything, because I saw that this is not okay, this is not okay.

 I hate selfishness.
-I hate three aspects of life: lies, theft, and betrayal, for me, these are the worst things that exist, yes.
-Lies are told, we know when they’re told, for the country, for the country, lies are made and not for everything, for the rich, not to become rich for yourself, lying.
+In life, I hate three traits: lies, theft, and betrayal.
+For me, these are the worst things that exist, yes.
+Lies should be told, we know when they should be told, for the country, for the country, but not for just about anything, like for riches, to become rich for yourself, by lying.

 Erëmirë Krasniqi: Something about you, something about your work I didn’t ask?